usdoj-crt/beta-ada/_pages/index.md

     The Americans with Disabilities Act (ADA) protects people with disabilities from discrimination.

 understand:
-  heading: ADA Topics
+  heading: Topics
   lead: |-
-    Information for businesses, state and local governments, and people with disabilities
+    Information for people with disabilities, state and local governments, and businesses
   content: |-
     <strong>Pick a topic to find out how the ADA works.</strong> We’ll add more soon